Spandan-Madan/learning_to_speak_python/README.md

 Q) How do I run the ipynb file?

 A) Create an account on colab.research.google.com.
-Then, upload this ipynb file on your colab to play with it.
+Then, When you click on the above link to see the code, it will take you the notebook on github.
+That has a button up top which says "open in colab".
+That should work!